JiachenRen/Kelvin/README.md

 $ kelvin -f -v /tmp/prg

 # Program output under verbose mode
-→ trying relative URL to examples...
-→ The file “prg” couldn’t be opened because there is no such file.

 → resolving absolute URL...
 → loading contents of prg
 → compiling...